 A. You can help change a child's life by sharing your time, talent and resources no matter where you live.
 We need your help by volunteering with your closest Operation Smile Foundation to advocate for our cause, assist your local Foundation and raise funds — so that more children can receive free, life-changing surgery from our Operation Smile medical volunteers.
 Here are a few ways you can become involved:

 These needs are determined and positions are filled through the Foundation in each country.
 A full list of Operation Smile Foundations is available on our website.
 Please contact the Foundation nearest you.

 More than 900 Operation Smile Student Clubs and associations around the globe build awareness, raise funds and educate students about our core values of commitment, leadership and volunteerism.
 When students help children in need, they learn firsthand how they can make an impact on the world and help heal humanity.
-To learn more, please visit our Student Programs page as well as our online student community, OS Central.
+To learn more, please visit our Student Programs page.

 A. Thank you for expressing your concerns about the cost of the mailings you have received.
 In fact, the cost can be as little as a postage stamp.
 We have found that corresponding with our donors through the mail is an effective way to reach a wide variety of people, educate them about our programs and increase donations so that Operation Smile can provide free surgery for even more children in need.